 Identity and Mojo

 Everybody has felt it at points throughout their life.
-An amazing feeling of energy and passion that lights up our face and day.
+An amazing feeling of energy and passion that lights up our faces and day.
 Marshall Goldsmith calls this “mojo” – that positive spirit toward what we are doing now that starts from the inside and radiates to the outside.
 It is the moment when we do something that’s purposeful, powerful, and positive, and the rest of the world recognizes it.

 In his Mojo book, Goldsmith outlines four vital ingredients that shape the energy you feel: